Budget 2018 introduced Dividend Distribution tax on dividend from equity mutual funds.

 Please understand I am not saying that you should invest in Growth plans of equity mutual funds if you want to generate regular income in the immediate future.

 Even Growth plan of an equity fund is a bad choice for regular income.
-Just that it is a lesser evil than dividend option of equity scheme.
+Just that it is a lesser evil than the dividend option of an equity scheme.

-In one of my earlier, I have discussed why Systematic Withdrawal Plan from an equity fund is a very bad idea.
+In one of my earlier posts, I have discussed why Systematic Withdrawal Plan from an equity fund is a very bad idea.

 The funds that you need to generate regular income in the immediate future should not be in equity funds in the first place.

 A debt fund that invests in high credit quality securities and has low-interest rate sensitivity is a much better choice.
-In case of debt funds, you can choose between the growth and dividend option depending upon your tax slab and the investment horizon.
+In case of debt funds, you can choose between the growth and dividend option depending upon your tax slab (and now surcharge slab too) and the investment horizon.